Collapse to view only § 44809. Exception for limited recreational operations of unmanned aircraft

 (c)Operations at Fixed Sites.—

-(2)Unmanned aircraft weighing more than 55 pounds.—A person may operate an unmanned aircraft weighing more than 55 pounds, including the weight of anything attached to or carried by the aircraft, under subsection (a) if—
+(3)Unmanned aircraft weighing 55 pounds or greater.—A person may operate an unmanned aircraft weighing 55 pounds or greater, including the weight of anything attached to or carried by the aircraft, if—

 (A) the unmanned aircraft complies with standards and limitations developed by a community-based organization and approved by the Administrator; and